-But while visiting Orlando last month, we were traveling by car and I decided, there’s never going to be a better time than now to see those OG mermaids.
+While visiting Orlando a few years back, we were traveling by car and I decided, there’s never going to be a better time than now to see those OG mermaids.
 So we planned a quick little 24 hours on Crystal River en route back home.
 And it was worth the 11 hours we had to spend in the car to make it back because it was, quite simply, magical.
-Particularly, this little baby siren going in for a suckle at 1:20 in the video below.
-Squee!

 Manatee season is November through mid-March when the manatees retreat from the cold sea to the warmer waters of the spring heads.
-The bonus is that, if you’re coming to Orlando to do the theme parks, you can do a double-header: hit up Universal during the shoulder- or off-season during the week (consider visiting during the holidays at the park), then head over to Crystal River for the weekend afterward.
+The bonus is that, if you’re coming to Orlando to do the theme parks, you can do a double-header: hit up Disney and the Universal parks during the shoulder- or off-season during the week, then head over to Crystal River for the weekend afterward.

-We booked at the Plantation on Crystal River upon my friend Alex’s recommendation.
+We booked at the Plantation on Crystal River upon a friend’s recommendation.
 It felt very Old Florida, not many bells and whistles in the room, but the location was ideal and it was perfect for what we needed: a clean, convenient hotel that gave us easy access to the springs.
-Plus, it was pet-friendly, and we had Ella with us, which significantly limits our options by way of lodging.
+Plus, this Crystal Springs hotel was pet-friendly, and we had Ella with us, which significantly limits our options by way of lodging.
 It also features a 27-hole championship golf course and several on-site restaurants.

-While we were there, there were three options for time slots for the shorter tour—7am, 10:30am, 1pm—and this seems to vary based on the season): 7am, 10:30am, 1pm.
-We opted to take the first tour of the morning, as several experienced manatee spotters told us our best bet of seeing a whole herd of them was in the wee hours of the morning.
+While we were there, there were three options for time slots for the shorter tour—7am, 10:30am, 1pm—and this seems to vary based on the season.
+We opted for the first tour of the morning, as several experienced manatee spotters told us our best bet of seeing a whole herd of them was in the wee hours of the morning.
 I woke up at 6am very ill and almost bailed because I didn’t think I could handle three hours on a boat feeling the way I did.
 But I’m so glad I just bit the bullet and went anyway, as the manatees were out in full force that morning.

 Within moments of cruising into the river from the bay, our captain spotted a mom and a calf, so he turned off the boat as we all dropped into the chilly water in the river.
 Despite wearing a seven-millimeter wetsuit, the water was biting at first—it hovered around the same temperature as the air, which was in the 50s that day—but you quickly get used to it.
 The visibility was really low, so after we drifted around for a bit, our guide steered us toward a channel that led to a magnificent spring.